Ray of light icon

 • Invest in student advising (personnel & software)

-• Launch new Black Student Success Initiatives
+• Launch new Academic Student Success Initiatives

 • Strengthen first year academic support and skills training